shaposhnikoff/my_medium_articles_starred/100-days-of-devops-day-8-introduction-to-aws-security-token-service-sts-b0f164e5d6a3.md

 Welcome to Day 8 of 100 Days of DevOps, Let shift gears from monitoring to IAM and start with Security Token Service(STS)

-*Problem: Rather than hardcode the value of access and secret access keys inside my instance to access any aws service, I want to use some automated ways so that keys should be rotated automatically and there is no way credentials would be compromised.*
+*Problem: Rather than hardcode the value of access and secret access keys inside my instance to access any aws service, I want to use some automated ways so that keys should be rotated automatically and there is no way credentials could be compromised.*

 *Solution: AWS Security Token Service(STS)*